 In England, as in many other countries, General Practitioners (GPs) act as the first point of contact for patients experiencing health issues or seeking routine preventative care.
 GPs provide a wide range of services, including checkups, screenings, vaccinations, simple surgeries, and referrals to specialists and hospitals.
-They are typically organized into practices comprising several physicians, which contract directly with the National Health Service (NHS).
+They are typically organized into practices comprising several doctors, which contract directly with the National Health Service (NHS).

 All individuals in the UK can register with a GP practice free of charge, and the right to choose a practice is directly outlined in the constitution of the NHS.
-Absent capacity constraints or a set of specialized circumstances, practices must generally accept patients who register.
+Absent capacity constraints or a set of specialized circumstances, practices must generally accept all patients who wish to register.
 The process of registration is straightforward and can often be completed online.
+Patients are free to switch GP practices at any time, and medical records are automatically transferred.